 Once you are admitted, relax in plush seating near the fireplace for an intimate moment or grab a table near the bar with friends.
 Either way, you'll be surrounded by dark wood and painted brick, classic cocktails from the Prohibition era and small plates designed for grazing or a full dinner experience.
 The only thing missing is Billy Joel belting out “Piano Man” in the corner.

 Eleanor's (1675 Cumberland Parkway SE, Smyrna, GA) – Truly a hidden gem in the Atlanta/Smyrna/Vinings part of town, Eleanor's is the speakeasy inside the restaurant Food & Wine named as one of America's Best Delis, Muss & Turner's.
 To get access, open the door near the open prep area that looks like the entrance to a walk-in cooler and step inside the hallway that leads to a speakeasy space with a luxe industrial atmosphere.

-El Bar (939 Ponce de Leon Avenue, Atlanta, GA) – Circle around back of El Ponce after 10 p.m. to indulge your inner lust for local dive bars and dancing.
+El Bar (939 Ponce de Leon Avenue, Atlanta, GA) – Circle around back of El Ponce after 10 p.m. on Thursday, Friday or Saturday to indulge your inner lust for local dive bars and dancing.
 Find the painted door then step inside where you'll be lucky to grab a seat but happy to stand and enjoy their cheap drinks.
 Some nights there is a cover charge so be sure to bring cash.RECOMMENDED VIDEO: Check out this cool bar gadget at 101 Steak in Vinings